Critical configurations for three projective views: Key results from the two-view case

-By \cref{lem:permissible_lines_and_conjugates}, we have one conjugate configuration for each pair of permissible lines.
-The choice of lines impacts the relation between points on $S_P$ and its conjugate $S_Q$.
-For the next two results, assume a choice of permissible lines $\gp{1}{2},\gp{2}{1}$ on $S_P$ has been made.
+By \cref{lem:permissible_lines_and_conjugates}, there exists one conjugate configuration for each pair of permissible lines.
+The choice of lines impacts the relation between points on $\widetilde{S_P}$ and its conjugate $\widetilde{S_Q}$.
+For the next three results, assume a choice of permissible lines $\gp{1}{2},\gp{2}{1}$ on $S_P$ has been made, and let $\widetilde{\gp{1}{2}}$ and $\widetilde{\gp{2}{1}}$ denote their strict transforms.